mayhemheroes/hero-resources/README.md

 * Mayhem is not already integrated.
 You can find a list of integrated repositories at https://github.com/mayhemheroes.

+* The project is not part of oss-fuzz.

-If in doubt, ask in Discord or on the Mayhem Community.
+If in doubt, ask in the [Mayhem Hacking Community](https://community.forallsecure.com/).

 ## Troubleshooting Checklist

 There are several small configuration steps that you'll need to take on your repo in order to properly integrate a repo with Mayhem.
 They are easy to miss, so here is a list for your reference:

 * Package has public visibility.

-* Fork repository is configured with a `MAYHEM_TOKEN` secret.